angularexample/mfe-angular-react-nx/README.md

   * `elementName` is the name of the React Web Component, defined in the React remote app as a Web Component.
   * `loadChildren` is the dynamic module import.

-### Add Jsx to the Host Tsconfig
+### Add JSX to the Host Tsconfig

 Open the host tsconfig file.

 `apps/host/tsconfig.json`

-Under the `compilerOptions`, add the following code to allow JSX.
+Under the `compilerOptions`, add the following code to allow JSX or TSX.

 ```
   "compilerOptions": {